artsandmetaphysics/goodlifeodyssey/_documents/ancient-greece.md

 - Population growth
 - Rise of the Polis, a political, social, and religious organization of a city and surrounding areas
 - Political systems included monarchies, oligarchies, tyrants, and early forms of democracy
 - c.
-750–500 Population growth and Greek colonization of the Mediterranean and Black Sea; "Frogs around a pond" (Plato)
+750–500 Population growth and Greek colonization of the Mediterranean and Black Sea; “Frogs around a pond” (Plato)
 - c.
 750–700 Homer and Hesiod write epic poems
 - c.
 600 chattel slavery is the norm